Cardiac Scar Tissue After Stroke.

 What about Traumatic Brain Injury?

 Whether or not the same applies to other types of brain injury, such as traumatic brain injury (TBI), is not certain.
 The relevant research is still outstanding.
 However, it is an immune response to damage in the brain that underpins these inflammatory effects.
-At least as we currently understand these effects, there is no reason to believe that these problems are only confined to stroke patients.
-The same difficulties could perhaps also arise in patients who have sustained TBI and other types of neuropathology.
-This is because of the common theme of inflammation in most types of brain pathology.
+It is biologically plausible that related processes may occur after other forms of acquired brain injury, including TBI, but this has not yet been demonstrated in the same way.
+This possibility arises because of the common theme of inflammation in most types of brain pathology.

 Types of Immunity

-So, it is an immune response causes these changes.
+So, it is an immune response that causes these changes.
 Let’s understand that a little better…

 The immune system comprises two primary divisions: innate immunity and adaptive immunity.
-The innate immune system are the first responders, reacting immediately when foreign pathogens are detected.
+The innate immune system is the first responder, reacting immediately when foreign pathogens are detected.
 The reaction of white blood cells to invasion is a good example of innate immunity.
 The reaction is non-specific and irrespective of the identity of the intruder, white blood cells will react.

 Adaptive immunity, on the other hand, is the response to specific pathogens.
 Adaptive immunity requires that you have to have been previously exposed to the pathogen, whether because of infection or vaccination.
 The adaptive immune system therefore remembers features of specific pathogens (antigens) and provides a focused, targeted immunological response to exactly that antigen.